 Practical Steps to Maximise Legitimate Deductions

-- Calculate your interest capacity: If you carry significant debt, model your EBITDA against your net interest expense to determine whether the GIDLR will apply.
+5. Calculate your interest capacity: If you carry significant debt, model your EBITDA against your net interest expense to determine whether the GIDLR will apply.
+For the broader compliance flow, see how to file your first UAE Corporate Tax return and our overview of UAE Corporate Tax and VAT basics.